 The Future Ready Learner Design Process utilizes human-centered design to provide a highly creative, people-oriented approach to solving relevant problems and developing action-oriented solutions within a school or district.

 This is Step 2: Dot Voting.
 In Step 2, you will first as an individual and then as a team, conduct a vote to reach a consensus about the essentials.

-Objective: First as an individual and then as a team, conduct a vote to reach a consensus about the essentials as individuals and then teams.
+Objective: Conduct a vote to reach a consensus about the essentials as individuals and then teams.

 Vote on the essential elements

-2. Pass out three to five stickers (same color) to each person.
+2. Pass out three to five stickers (same color) to each person (or use a marker).
 Ask team members to place votes on the essentials (or cluster of essentials) in the radar diagram that are most deserving of the group’s attention.
 Make sure everyone has decided where they want to place their votes within the radar diagram.
 (2–5 minutes)

 3. Select three to five essentials (or clusters) that received the most votes from the team.
 Facilitate discussion on why people voted for these three to five essentials.
-For example: “I see this [X] cluster received a large number of votes.
-Who voted for this cluster?
-Why?”
+(10 minutes)

 Note: If you have more than one group and are looking to have one end product of three to five essentials for all the groups combined, have the groups rotate to the right, spending 1 minute per radar diagram for a gallery walk (start the first observation with their own radar diagram).
 Groups should rotate until they return to their original radar diagram.
 (1 minute per radar diagram)